-As the table on the preceding page illustrates, the Meriwether County employment base has declined by 1,019 employees since 2003.
+As the preceding illustrates, the Meriwether County employment base has declined by 1,019 employees since 2003.
 It is important to note, that much of this decline occurred between 2007 and 2009, a reduction of 887 employees, or 9.9%.
 The decline in the employment base is consistent with economies throughout the nation that were impacted by the national recession.
 On a positive note, the employment base has been experiencing growth since 2011, increasing by 286 employees, or 3.6%.
 Thus, indicating that the county's economy is well within the stages of recovery.